optikfluffel/wigbi/readme.md

 Wigbi 1.1.2 added a NO_MAGIC_QUOTES.htaccess file for servers that has no support for magic quotes.
 Before this, Wigbi would not work for such servers.

-If your server does not support magic quotes, replace the original wigbi/.htaccess file with the NO_MAGIC_QUOTES.htaccess file in the wigbi folder.
+If your server does not support magic quotes, do replace the wigbi/.htaccess file with the NO_MAGIC_QUOTES.htaccess file in the wigbi folder.

 Contact & downloads